Inc44/dotfiles/COMMAND.md

 Options:

-- `add .`: Stages all changes in the current directory for the next commit
+- `add .`: Stage all changes in the current directory for the next commit
-- `branch --unset-upstream`: Removes the upstream tracking from the current branch, making it a local branch only
+- `branch --unset-upstream`: Remove the upstream tracking from the current branch, making it a local branch only
-- `clone link`: Creates a copy of an existing repository located at `link` into a new local directory
+- `clone link`: Create a copy of an existing repository located at `link` into a new local directory
-- `commit -m message`: Commits the staged changes with a commit message `message`
+- `commit -m message`: Commit the staged changes with a commit message `message`
-- `config pull.rebase false`: Configure git to merge the remote branch when pulling
+- `config pull.rebase false`: Configure Git to merge the remote branch when pulling
-- `init -b main`: Initializes a new Git repository and sets the default branch to `main`
+- `init -b main`: Initialize a new Git repository and set the default branch to `main`
+- `pull`: Fetch changes from the remote repository and merge them into the current branch
-- `push origin :branch-name` deletes the `branch-name` from the remote repository
+- `push origin :branch-name`: Delete the `branch-name` from the remote repository
-- `push origin branch-name` pushes your local `branch-name` to the remote, updating or creating it as necessary
+- `push origin branch-name`: Push your local `branch-name` to the remote, updating or creating it as necessary
-- `submodule update --init --recursive`: Initializes and updates submodules recursively, including nested submodules
+- `submodule update --init --recursive`: Initialize and update submodules recursively, including nested submodules

 `httrack link`: Download websites to a local directory for offline viewing